MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v19.md

     In this step, you publish new versions of Microsoft extensions that were used on your old deployment.
 You find the extensions in the **Applications** folder of the installation media (DVD).

     ```powershell
-    Publish-NAVApp -ServerInstance <server instance name> -Path "<path to Microsoft extension>"
+    Publish-NAVApp -ServerInstance $NewBcServerInstance -Path "<path to Microsoft extension>"
     ```

     For example:

     ```powershell
-    Publish-NAVApp -ServerInstance BC180 -Path "C:\W1DVD\Applications\SalesAndInventoryForecast\Source\SalesAndInventoryForecast.app"
+    Publish-NAVApp -ServerInstance BC190 -Path "C:\W1DVD\Applications\SalesAndInventoryForecast\Source\SalesAndInventoryForecast.app"
     ```

 5. Publish new versions of 3rd-party extensions.
 Be sure to include new extensions that contain custom permission sets as AL objects.

-    If you have new versions of these extensions, built on the Business Central version 18, then publish the new versions.
+    If you have new versions of these extensions, built on the Business Central version 19, then publish the new versions.

     ```powershell
-    Publish-NAVApp -ServerInstance BC180 -Path "<path to extension>"
+    Publish-NAVApp -ServerInstance $NewBcServerInstance -Path "<path to extension>"
     ```

-6. Recompile extensions not build on version 18.
+6. Recompile extensions not built on version 19.

-    Do this step for any published extension versions that aren't built on version 18, and you want to reinstall on tenants.
-These extensions must be recompiled to work with version 18.
+    Do this step for any published extension versions that aren't built on version 19, and you want to reinstall on tenants.
+These extensions must be recompiled to work with version 19.
 To recompile the extensions, use the [Repair-NAVApp](/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp) cmdlet:

     ```powershell
-    Repair-NAVApp -ServerInstance <server instance> -Name <extension name> -Version <extension name>
+    Repair-NAVApp -ServerInstance $NewBcServerInstance -Name <extension name> -Version <extension name>
     ```

     For example, to recompile all extensions that are not published by Microsoft, you could run the following command:

     ```powershell
-    Get-NAVAppInfo -ServerInstance <server instance> | Where-Object {$_.Publisher -notlike 'Microsoft'} | Repair-NAVApp
+    Get-NAVAppInfo -ServerInstance $NewBcServerInstance | Where-Object {$_.Publisher -notlike 'Microsoft'} | Repair-NAVApp
     ```

     Restart the [!INCLUDE[server](../developer/includes/server.md)] when completed.